 - Study abroad

 - Typical Access to Leeds offer

 - ABB or BBB (including an accepted subject) plus a pass in the Access to Leeds scheme

 A degree in human geography provides the knowledge and skills to understand our rapidly changing world, including international development, population growth, urban transformation, sustainability, global geopolitics, human rights, globalisation, and patterns of inequality (ethnicity, class and gender).

 Our graduates are in demand for both their specialist and transferable skills.
-You’ll build skills in presenting your ideas in reports and orally, in data collection, presentation and analysis, and in the use of specialist mapping and statistical software.
+Throughout this course, you’ll build skills in presenting your ideas in reports and orally, in data collection, presentation and analysis, and in the use of specialist mapping and statistical software.

 Each year of this programme is designed around a combination of compulsory core modules, as well as opportunities to take optional modules and discovery modules across the University so you can choose additional subjects of interest.
-This means you are able to specialise in either human or physical geography, or choose modules from a mixture of both.
+This means you can specialise in either human or physical geography – or choose modules from a mixture of both.